g-leech/argmin-gravitas/_posts/2020-12-2-adventure-time.markdown

     <iframe width="560" height="315" src="https://www.youtube.com/embed/3-NVUMjUUcs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-I don't mind this alternative; unlike the reading of Martin that paints him as a wilful liar, or as the result of deeply repressed shame, the eternal adventure is at least an ethos.
+I don't mind this alternative; unlike the reading of Martin that paints him as _just_ a wilful liar, or _just_ the result of deeply repressed shame, the eternal adventure is at least an ethos.

 ## Fandom is forever

 The final song, "<a href="{{time}}">Time Adventure</a>" has a lot going on.
 First: 4-dimensionalism about time.

-> _It seems unforgiving when a good thing ends<br>But you and I will always be back then._
+> _Time is an illusion that helps things make sense<br>So we're always living in the present tense.<br>It seems unforgiving when a good thing ends<br>But you and I will always be back then._

 It's common to deny that good things were good, e.g. following a breakup.
 Like Plato: "not real if it doesn't last forever".
 <!-- This is one of the worst ideas ever. -->
-But on plausible views of time (growing block or eternalism), )_the value still exists after it is over_: nothing subsequent can ever touch it.
+But on plausible views of time (growing block or eternalism), _the value still exists after it is over_: nothing subsequent can ever touch it.
 The universe's heat death (the end of this show) is bad, if it is bad, because it stops us having more value, not because it nullifies past value / meaning.
 I find this incredibly helpful to steer through life.

 Second: "Time Adventure" has the characters directly address us, the audience.